What has been your most memorable case and why?

 If you could make one change to the Swiss patent litigation system what would it be – and do you think it is likely to happen?

 Patent infringement proceedings in Switzerland are governed by the Civil Procedure Code, which is not always ideal.
 Some recent case law of the Supreme Court has not been helpful for patentee plaintiffs.
 It is possible to invoke patents to a limited extent only, in order to counter, for example, a plea for nullity in defence.
 However, this has to be made early on in the proceedings and must include a showing of infringement of the so-called ‘verbally limited’ patent.
 Some perceive this regime to be too rigid, compared to other jurisdictions, but I do not believe that much will change.
 What I hope for, though, is that case law will clear up some procedural uncertainties of how the Supreme Court’s decisions are to be carried out in practice.

 Partner [email protected]

-Martin Wilming has a PhD in bio-organic chemistry and is a Swiss and European patent attorney.
-He is mainly active in complex prosecution, opposition and appeal proceedings before the EPO and in litigation before the Swiss Federal Patent Court (FPC).
-He is an active member of the European Patent Practice Committee of the Institute of Professional Representatives before the EPO and contributes to the work of the EPO’s Standing Advisory Committee.
+Martin Wilming is a Swiss and European patent attorney, with a PhD in bio-organic chemistry.
+He is mainly active in complex prosecution, opposition and appeal proceedings before the EPO and in litigation before the Swiss Federal Patent Court.
+Dr Wilming is an active member of the European Patent Practice Committee of the Institute of Professional Representatives before the EPO and contributes to the work of the EPO’s Standing Advisory Committee.